jpegleg/volcanica-pki/README.md

 ## installation (for both server and client)

 Cargo is required to compile volcanica-pki.
-The binary can also be copied without compiling but the install script does compile with cargo by default.
+The binary can also be copied without compiling but the install script does compile with cargo by default unless the binary is in the `$pwd` as `volcanica-pki`, in which case the `$(pwd)/volcanica-pki` will be used for the install to `/usr/local/bin/`.

 ```
 bash install_volcanica